pandas-dev/pandas/doc/source/timeseries.rst

     nanosecond,"The nanoseconds of the datetime"
-    date,"Returns datetime.date (does not contain timezone information)" time,"Returns datetime.time (does not contain timezone information)" dayofyear,"The ordinal day of year"
+    date,"Returns datetime.date (does not contain timezone information)" time,"Returns datetime.time (does not contain timezone information)" timetz,"Returns datetime.time as local time with timezone information" dayofyear,"The ordinal day of year"
     weekofyear,"The week ordinal of the year"
     week,"The week ordinal of the year"